Tructivity/Tructivity-Blog/articles/from-stanford-research-to-tructivity-design/index.md

 Additionally, **56%** of users struggle to track it across platforms.
 These figures reveal the true “context-switching cost,” which turns complex setup processes into a tangible productivity barrier.

+However, this 'productivity tax' isn't only paid when moving between different apps; it is also heavily levied within a single platform when that platform forces the user to spend days engineering a system instead of using it.
+This is where the struggle with 'Blank Page Syndrome' meets the 'Context-Switching Cost'—a double burden that Tructivity is specifically designed to eliminate by providing an all-in-one ecosystem that is ready to work out-of-the-box.

 In contrast to this model, Tructivity offers a fundamentally different philosophy: it does not hand users “digital bricks” to build a house from scratch, but rather a “smart house” that expands and contracts according to their needs.
 This is the essence of “structural flexibility” — a system with embedded core logic that understands life stages: student, employee, parent.

 In Tructivity, users begin with a ready-made system composed of core modules (Tasks and Events) and specialized ones (Homeworks, Schedule, Grades).
 There is no need to learn database architecture; activating the appropriate Mode through Page Settings is sufficient.
 This rapid adaptability transforms the “blank page” into a seamless experience, allowing users to focus on execution rather than engineering.